morpho-org/vault-v2/README.md

 - The `Guardian` role of Vault V1 has been replaced by a `Sentinel` role.
 The scope of the
 - The `Treasurer` role has been introduced.
 This role can set the performance and management fees.
 Separating the treasurer role from the cura
 - Contrary to Vault V1, the `Owner` does not inherit the other roles.
+- All actions are timelockable, except `reallocateIn` and `reallocateOut` and timelocks are not constrained anymore.

 ## Getting started